ladataweb/SimplePBI/README.md

 - get_activity_events_preview (already iterating): makes the get activity events specified by date easier
 - get_user_artifact_access_preview (already iterating): makes the get user artifact access easier
 - get_widely shared_artifacts_published_to_web (already iterating): makes geting the published to web repos info easier
-- get_tables_from_dataset_in_group: get the tables names and other data columns in the semantic model from specific workspace
-- get_measures_from_dataset_in_group: get the measures names and other data columns in the semantic model from specific workspace
-- get_columns_from_dataset_in_group: get the columns names and other data columns in the semantic model from specific workspace
-- get_tables_from_dataset_in_group: get the roles names and other data columns in the semantic model from specific workspace.
-The request only works with User and Passworkd credentials.
-Service Principal won't work due to API limitations.
 - get_dataset_roles_in_group: get all the roles from a single dataset in a specific workspace
 - get_datasets_roles_in_groups: get all the roles from all datasets in a list of workspaces
-- create_doc_by_content_dataset_in_group: generate an html code file or text with a document of semantic model in a workspace organized by content
+- create_doc_by_content_dataset_in_group (deprecated by Rest API source): generate an html code file or text with a document of semantic model in a workspace organized by content
-- create_doc_by_table_dataset_in_group: generate an html code file or text with a document of semantic model in a workspace organized by tables
+- create_doc_by_table_dataset_in_group (deprecated by Rest API source): generate an html code file or text with a document of semantic model in a workspace organized by tables

 ## Small categories
 Small categories like Dataflow Storage Accounts and Available Features were moved to Groups and Admin.